android/gradle-recipes/README.md

 Studio-main branch contains the source recipes.

-A converter tool is used to convert source recipes into buildable projects that are store in a AGP Version related branch.
-So for examples, buildable recipes that uses AGP 8.1 will be found in the agp-8.1 branch.
+A converter tool is used to convert source recipes into buildable projects that are stored in a AGP Version related branch.
+So for examples, buildable recipes that use AGP 8.1 will be found in the agp-8.1 branch.

 The `agp-` branches are readonly branches, if you want to make changes to a recipe,